- Emily Ledford

-If your workouts in the gym ONLY look like circuit training, minimal rest between exercises, going until you can't go anymore, sweating enough to create a place to swim, or just tons of cardio-- you are not training in a manner that allows you to develop enough strength or muscle to match the goal of seeing da muscle.
-And a LOT of women in particular are training this way while trying to eat like baby birds.
+If your workouts in the gym ONLY look like circuit training, minimal rest between exercises, going until you can't go anymore, aiming to sweat as much as possible, or just doing tons of cardio-- you are not training in a manner that allows you to develop enough strength or muscle to match the goal of seeing the definition [muscle].
+And a LOT of women, in particular, are training this way while trying to eat like baby birds.
 Well, not REALLY eating worms I hope, but you get my point.

 People have become so focused on monitors for everything.
-They feel the proof of a good workout is not just how much you sweat but how many calories you burn during the session.
-I can hear them shouting in my head:
+They feel the proof of a good workout is not just how much they sweat but in how many calories they burn during the session.
+I can hear them shouting:

 ~~"Where's the heart rate now?!
 We gotta do everything we can to make it stay there!
-Let's obsess and fear over every-single-calorie we've consumed and burn them at ALL COSTS!
-Calories are evil!
-And yo, we gotta record this shiz diz and post it on SM or it didn't happen!"
+Let's burn all the calories at ALL COSTS!
+They are evil!
+And we gotta record it all and post it on Facebook--or it didn't happen and doesn't count!"

-You see, anytime you lose fat or diet, you are gonna lose some muscle.
+You see, anytime you lose weight or diet, you are going to lose some muscle.
 It just is.
-The thought makes me develop tears.
-But you can lessen the muscle that you lose by heavier lifting.
+The thought makes me sad, but the good news is that you CAN lessen the muscle loss by heavier lifting.
 So, what is lifting heavy?
-Some think they are lifting heavy after it starts to BURN or their breathing is out of control.
-Because that trainer said so.
-Or they just lift their 5 lb purse 100 times because they are afraid of getting "too bulky"--because that celebrity trainer said that too.
+Some think they are lifting heavy after it starts to BURN after 30 reps or just because they are breathing hard.

 Oh, that's all?
 That sounds easy, right?
 5 measly reps!
 HA!

 No "ha-ha's" about it if you are lifting heavy enough.
-You'll also want to work in higher rep ranges to reap the benefits of increasing muscle.. generally around what's heavy for 8-12 reps...and occasionally a little higher.
+You'll also want to work in higher rep ranges to reap the benefits of increasing muscle and having a well rounded program- generally around what's heavy for 8-12 reps...and occasionally a little higher.

-So back to those other types of workouts.
+So back to those other types of workouts that are super fast paced and sweaty.
 Are they BAD?!
 No!

-And they can be great when placed in the right dosage-- which is probably less than you think.
+And they can be great when placed in the right amount-- which is probably less than you think.
 And then, probably even less than THAT thought you just had.
 I'm in your head.

 You don't have to have beat-you-into-the-ground sessions every workout.
 I promise that won't make you a Superhero.
 Take my word for it.
 Tried that once upon a time.
 Still Emily.
-Though, since I changed the way I train from years past, I am now healthier, more energized, and more bulletproof to injuries.
+Though, since I changed the way I train from years past, I am now healthier, more energized, stronger, leaner and more bulletproof to injuries.
 It feels GOOD to be strong.
-Everything is easier.
-Even cardio!
-And ya know, on more rare occasions, those Beatcha Up workouts are fun.
-Not necessary.
-But fun--for me ;)
+Everything is easier- even cardio! ;)